Johannes-Julien/twitter_gender/README.md

 # What comes next?

-Currently the classifier is not stored, but alsways built and trained from scratch.
+* Currently the classifier is not stored, but alsways built and trained from scratch.
 I would recommend to pickle and re-load it.

+* Code needs better structure and more documentation.

 Tested with Python 3.7.1